 Here I show you the result for this regression analysis.

-As you can see, we can get the following equation (1) as fitting equation for the given data.
+As you can see, we now get the following equation (1) fitting for the given data.

 Is that really good result ?

 That is, the equation (1) doesn’t fit to unknown data and the result (equation (1)) is overfitting.

 n_sample <- 20 b0 <- 3 b1 <- 1 x1 <- c(1:n_sample) epsilon <- rnorm( n = n_sample, mean = 0, sd = 0.7) # noise y <- b0 + b1 * x1 + epsilon sampledat <- data.frame( x1 = x1, y = y )

-Let us extend the range of horizontal axis (x) to 100 and see the equation (1) from your bird’s-eye.
+Let us extend the range of horizontal axis (x) to 100 and see the equation (1) from your bird-eye’s view.
 (See the following plotting of equation (1).)
 This is obviously not expected one.

 Here we showed you a trivial overfitting example for your first understanding, but in the real practical case it’s difficult to distinguish whether it’s overfitting or not.

-Our next interest is : How to distinguish ?
+Our next concern is : How to detect ?
 How to avoid ?

-In the statistical approach, there exists the criterion (called “Information Criterion”) to judge your model fitting based on the mathematical background.
+In the statistical approach, there exists the criterion called “Information Criterion” to judge this consideration based on the mathematical idea.